immerse-ucsb/immerse-ucsb.github.io/pre-training.md

 Learning Outcomes:

-1. The workshop will walkthrough how to use Mplus software, learn the basic skeleton of an Mplus input (*.inp*) syntax, run basic descriptive statistics, and evaluate output (*.out*)
+1. Using Mplus software, fellows will learn the basic skeleton of an Mplus input (*.inp*) syntax, run basic descriptive statistics, and evaluate output (*.out*)

-2. Fellows will understand the the use of the `MplusAutomation` package and will use R to run an identical descriptive statistics.
+2. Using the `MplusAutomation` package, fellows will will be able to run descriptive statistics in R.

 3. This workshop will cover the creation of R-projects and R markdowns and discuss the benefits of organization of the R workflow.